Find out where to buy all our products from our hives in Oxfordshire and Berkshire here.

 Honey bees are such successful social insects as they practice division of labour.

 The young bee starts her working life cleaning the hive and caring for her younger sisters, who are still larvae.
-It is important for her to remain in the hive, as she is still soft bodied, and cannot yet fly well.
+It is important for her to remain in the hive, as she is still soft bodied, and cannot yet fly strongly.

 When she is a little older, she makes wax cells – this is undertaken in teams, as the temperature around the wax building needs to be quite high at 33-35°C.